boydavidtaga/neiro.io/_posts/2018-04-28-elixir-code-quality-tools-and-checks.md

 * Directory traversal
 * Unsafe serialization

-To install Sobelow you can use these command:
+To install Sobelow you can use the next command:

 ```elixir
 mix archive.install hex sobelow
 ```

-To run Sobelow just start related mix task:
+To run Sobelow just start the related mix task:

 ```elixir
 mix sobelow